Online Wine School Coming Soon

 Described by Alder Yarrow (of JancisRobinson.com) as "the go to person on organic and biodynamic wines," her work has been featured in leading U.S. wine magazines and sites.
-She's senior editor for Slow Wine Guide in the US, the foremost guide to environmentally friendly wineries and their wines, served as Conference Program Director for Demeter USA's 2018 International Biodynamic Wine Conference and is currently consulting to Vivino, the world's largest wine app.
+She's senior editor for Slow Wine Guide in the US, the foremost guide to eco-friendly wineries and their wines.
+She served as Conference Program Director for Demeter USA's 2018 International Biodynamic Wine Conference and is currently consulting to Vivino, the world's largest wine app.

 A graduate of U.C.
 Berkeley's wine program, she studied wine at U.C.
 Davis and the North American Sommelier Association and has attended hundreds of industry conferences, tastings and seminars.
 She's also visited most of the 200+ organic and biodynamic producers in the U.S. and written about them.
 Pam's previous wine apps were also featured (on Earth Day) in the Los Angeles Times.

 Pam has given educational talks on organic topics for Women of the Vine & Spirits and lectured in classes at Santa Rosa Community College and Sonoma State University's Wine Business Institute.
 Her written works served as the supporting literature for a recent MW's thesis. '

 She's also been an invited speaker for environmental groups in Sonoma and Napa.

 Pam has also moderated public events on biodynamic wine at Healdsburg SHED and Demeter USA's biodynamic short course in Oregon's Willamette Valley, featuring U.C. soil scientist Glenn McGourty and regenerative agriculture champion Paul Dolan as well as leading soil scientists and Oregon vintners.